Why visit Peru?

 Other great crafts can be found in the form of instruments, wood carvings, canvases, jewelry and more.
 Undoubtedly the technique of Peruvian artisans will amaze you during your journey in this land of dreams, myths and legends.

-In case you don't want to try any alcohol than try our bubble gum tasting Inca Kola or the emoliente ( a mix of local herbs very relaxing indeed), or the coca tea which it will be super if you are around Cusco or any of the cities at a high altitude.
+In case you don't want to try any alcohol then try our bubble gum tasting Inca Kola or the Emoliente ( a mix of local herbs very relaxing indeed), or the coca tea which it will be super if you are around Cusco or any of the cities at a high altitude.